JEThornley/COMM420/content/project/s4_ECN_Case/index.md

 ---
 title: ECN Millennials Case (Case Study)
 author: Smith School of Business, Queen's University
-summary: This case study is due Oct 2, 2020 at 11:59 PM.
+summary: <a href="https://web.prod.business.queensu.ca/LivingCase/login?returnUrl=/LivingCase/Nodes/Usage/430744/8506ae5a-0526-4b2f-a9e4-a90f421cfb96" target="_blank">This case study is due Oct 2, 2020 at 11:59 PM.
 Students are expected to deliver a written case study report.
 This assignment is to be completed individually.
-The final report must be submitted on D2L.
+The final report must be submitted on D2L.</a>
 tags:
 - session4
 - casestudy